mrshll1001/twitter-locationsearch/README.md

 ## Prerequisites
 The script requires you set up an app with apps.twitter.com, and retrieve your api token and secret.
-It also required that you generate your user's api token and secret.
+It also requires that you generate your user's api token and secret.
 These should be pasted into the string variables in ```main.py```

 It also requires that your system has tweepy installed: